Williams Honors College Curriculum

 - Credit awarded for satisfactory achievement (as defined by present University policies) on high school advanced placement tests and various other achievement tests (e.g. CLEP)

-- You complete your departmental, divisional, or interdisciplinary major requirements.
+- Complete your departmental, divisional, or interdisciplinary major requirements.

 - Although each Honors student will be encouraged to become proficient in a language other than English, the foreign language is mandatory only if required of all students in the student's major department or division.